-QoS as it pertains to the EtherWAN Managed Switch can be broken down into two types, CoS and DCSP.
+QoS, as it pertains to the EtherWAN Managed Switch, can be broken down into two types, CoS, and DCSP.
 CoS or Class of Service operates at Layer 2 and was developed by an IEEE working group in the 1990s.
 CoS uses a 3-bit field called the Priority Code Point (PCP) within an Ethernet frame header when using VLAN tagged frames as defined by IEEE 802.1Q.
 It specifies a priority value between 0 and 7, inclusive that can be used by QoS disciplines to differentiate traffic.
-Although this technique is commonly referred to as IEEE 802.1p, there is no standard or amendment by that name published by the IEEE.
-Rather the technique is incorporated into the IEEE 802.1Q standard which specifies the tag inserted into an Ethernet frame.
+This technique was originally specified in IEEE 802.1p, but it was later incorporated into the IEEE 802.1D-1998 standard.

 Eight different classes of service are available as expressed through the 3-bit PCP field in an IEEE 802.1Q header added to the frame.
 The way traffic is treated when assigned to any particular class is undefined and left to the implementation.
-The IEEE however has made some broad recommendations:
+The IEEE, however, has made some broad recommendations: